Frequently Asked Questions

 What comprehensive services are offered at CIP?

-CIP is a year-round residential program for specifically for young adults on the Autism Spectrum or with Learning Differences which offers individualized supports with social skills, executive functioning, college academic supports, career development and life skills training.
-CIP supports students as they pursue their interests in the form of college degrees, employment, and independent living.See our complete list of curriculum specifically for ASD and LD students
+CIP is a year-round residential program specifically for young adults on the autism spectrum or with learning differences.
+Student's receive individualized supports within the areas of social skills, executive functioning, college academic supports, career development, and life skills training.

 What are the criteria for admissions?